-- (1) every Director shall receive formal education/training in Policy Governance within the first year after they are elected to the Board; - (2) each Director will be expected to attend at least one education event per year as per the Board's fiscal budget (April 1st March 31st) allotment per Director.
+- (1) every Director shall receive formal education/training in Policy Governance within the first year after they are elected to the Board: - (2) each Director will be expected to attend at least one education event per year as per the Board's fiscal budget (April 1st March 31st) allotment per Director.
 Such events could be arranged in-house or externally.
 Directors who have already attended an educational event that year will be eligible to attend additional events if other Directors who are eligible cannot attend: - (3) educational events will be in accordance with the Board Annual Workplan for the current year with the following standing items included: - a.
 Board Governance (Carver) training; - b.
-Canadian Mental Health Association, Ontario and National conferences (please note: the Branch agreement requires at least one delegate, representing the Board, attend both the CMHA, Ontario conference and the CMHA National conference). - (a) Ministry-sponsored events for Directors - c.
-Addictions Mental Health Ontario (AMHO) Annual General Meeting and Conference priority to be given to new Directors and/or other Directors who have not attended; - (4) priority may be given to in-house education opportunities, - (5) final decisions for Board of Director attendance at education events will be done at a Board meeting based on the recommendation of the Board Education Approval Committee; and
+Canadian Mental Health Association, Ontario and National conferences (please note: the Branch agreement requires at least one delegate, representing the Board, attend both the CMHA, Ontario conference and the CMHA National conference). - c.
+Ministry-sponsored events for Directors - d.
+Addictions Mental Health Ontario (AMHO) Annual General Meeting and Conference priority to be given to new Directors and/or other Directors who have not attended; - e.
+Virtual events for Board members - (4) priority may be given to in-house education or virtual training opportunities - (5) final decisions for Board of Director attendance at education events will be done at a Board meeting based on the recommendation of the Board Education Approval Committee; and